 • acceptable cost.

-• the duration of heating the room with the initial supply of the coolant;
+• the duration of the heating of the room at the initial supply of the coolant;

-• the roughness of the inner surface contributes to the formation of various kinds of deposits, slightly reducing the working characteristics of the product over time;
+• the roughness of the inner surface contributes to the formation of various kinds of deposits, slightly reducing the performance characteristics of the product over time;

-Despite all the advantages and disadvantages, cast -iron heating radiators are ideal for both the autonomous and central heating system.
+Despite all the advantages and disadvantages of cast iron radiators are ideal for battery as well as for the central heating system.

-A huge variety of steel radiators produced by domestic and foreign manufacturers is divided into:
+A huge variety of steel radiators manufactured by domestic and foreign manufacturers, is divided into:

 • panel.
-Regarding other types of radiators, they differ in simplicity of design and more compact sizes.
-The return of thermal energy in most panel radiators occurs according to the principle of convection, as a result of which there is an uneven heating of the air masses.
-It would seem that the minimum number of welds should provide good reliability of the structure.
-However, a small cross section of the pipes leads to a fairly rapid clogging of the radiator when using a poor -quality coolant containing various impurities, so install panel radiators in multi -storey buildings with caution;
+Relative to other types of radiators are easy to design and more compact. thermal energy output in most panel radiators based on the principle of convection, so that there is uneven heating of the air mass.
+It would seem that the minimum number of welds must provide a good structural reliability.
+However, a small pipe section leads to a rather rapid clogging radiator for contaminated coolant containing various impurities, however panel radiators installed in apartment buildings is cautiously;

 Advantages:

-• good heat transfer with low thermal inertia;
+• good heat transfer at low thermal inertia;

-• a wide price range depending on the type of battery, size and used in the process of manufacturing technologies designed to minimize various drawbacks.
+• a wide price range, depending on the type of battery, sizes and used in the process of manufacturing technologies, designed to minimize various disadvantages.

-• high requirements for the quality of the coolant;
+• high demands for the quality of the coolant;

-• low resistance to corrosion, especially when draining the heating system for more than 2 weeks;
+• low resistance to corrosion, especially when draining heating system for more than 2 weeks;

 • the need for periodic staining;